-You can now create specific projects within the Vloggi Studio platform and share with your fans or customers.
-Our Projects feature allows you to set a mini filming brief and invite your customers, colleagues or community to contribute video clips that you can use to create social media videos for your brand.
+You can now create crowdsourced video campaign projects within the Vloggi Studio platform and share with your customers, colleagues or community to upload video clips from their phones.
+Our projects feature allows you to set a mini filming brief and invite your customers, colleagues or community to contribute video clips that you can use to create social media videos for your brand.

 Each project has its own URL for you to share.
 Activate them with fun promotions or competitions and then license only the best content.

 We have made it easy to share using QR codes and a number of social media sharing links.

 How to make an engaging project brief and turn your audience into an army of videographers